-AOL Email – Service from the once popular America Online.
+AOL – Service from the once popular America Online.

-GMail – Gmail, the email service from Google, is built on the idea that email can be more intuitive, efficient, and useful.
+GMail – Gmail, from Google, is built on the idea that email can be more intuitive, efficient, and useful.
 Gmail offers free email accounts.

 Hotmail – Microsoft Hotmail is no longer active.

-Inbox – Inbox allows you to send & receive attachments up to 20MB, easily organize your messages, quickly find archived messages, view full conversations, compose and read messages even when you’re not online and much more.
+Inbox – Inbox allows you to send and receive attachments up to 20MB, easily organize your messages, quickly find archived messages, view full conversations, compose and read messages.

 Mail.com – Mail.com is a free service with free forwarding.
 Many interesting addresses to choose from